oVirt/ovirt-site/source/blog/2016-10-12-call-for-proposal-fosdem-2017.html.md

 * You must submit your talk and abstract to apply for the mentoring program, our mentors are volunteering their time and will happily provide feedback but won't write your presentation for you!

-If you are experiencing problems with Pentabarf, the proposal submission interface, or have other questions, you can email our [devroom mailing list](mailto:iaas-virt-devroom@lists.fosdem.org
-) and we will try to help you.
+If you are experiencing problems with Pentabarf, the proposal submission interface, or have other questions, you can email our [devroom mailing list](mailto:iaas-virt-devroom@lists.fosdem.org) and we will try to help you.

-**How to Apply:**
+### How to Apply

 In addition to agreeing to video recording and confirming that you can attend FOSDEM in case your session is accepted, please write "speaker mentoring program application" in the "Submission notes" field, and list any prior speaking experience or other relevant information for your application.

 ### Call for Mentors

 Interested in mentoring newcomer speakers?
 We'd love to have your help!
-Please email iaas-virt-devroom at lists.fosdem.org with a short speaker bio and any specific fields of expertise (for example, KVM, OpenStack, storage, etc) so that we can match you with a newcomer speaker from a similar field.
+Please email iaas-virt-devroom at lists.fosdem.org with a short speaker bio and any specific fields of expertise (for example, KVM, OpenStack, storage, etc.) so that we can match you with a newcomer speaker from a similar field.
 Estimated time investment can be as low as a 5-10 hours in total, usually distributed weekly or bi-weekly.

 Never mentored a newcomer speaker but interested to try?
 Our mentoring program coordinator will be happy to answer your questions and give you tips on how to optimize the mentoring process.
 Email us and we'll be happy to answer your questions!

 ## Code of Conduct

-*Update:* Following the release of the updated [code of conduct for FOSDEM](https://www.fosdem.org/2016/practical/conduct/), we'd like to remind all speakers and attendees that all of the presentations and discussions in our devroom are held under the guidelines set in the CoC and we expect attendees, speakers, and volunteers to follow the CoC at all times.
+Following the release of the updated [code of conduct for FOSDEM](https://www.fosdem.org/2016/practical/conduct/), we'd like to remind all speakers and attendees that all of the presentations and discussions in our devroom are held under the guidelines set in the CoC and we expect attendees, speakers, and volunteers to follow the CoC at all times.

 If you submit a proposal and it is accepted, you will be required to confirm that you accept the FOSDEM CoC.
 If you have any questions about the CoC or wish to have one of the devroom organizers review your presentation slides or any other content for CoC compliance, please email [us](mailto:iaas-virt-devroom@lists.fosdem.org) and we will do our best to assist you.

 ## Call for Volunteers

 We are also looking for volunteers to help run the devroom.
 We need assistance watching time for the speakers, and helping with video for the devroom.
-Please contact [Mikey Ariel](mailto:mariel@redhat.com) for more information.
+Please contact [Brian Proffitt](mailto:bkp@redhat.com) for more information.

 ## Questions?